but first, their starting-point ......

 Trials and Early

-Exercises - The first trials of a Thames lighter fitted
+Exercises - The first trials of a Thames lighter

-included landing exercises with three trucks.
-Following
+and included landing exercises with three trucks.

-Lord Mountbattens appointment and starting in April
+Following Lord Mountbatten’s appointment and starting in

-1942, 1000 barges were towed by trawlers and tugs in
+April 1942, 1000 barges were towed by trawlers and tugs in

 around 50 convoys to south coast of England ports for

 conversion in Operation "Consular".
-This
+This movement was

-flotillas), 36 coasters and other forces, took place at
+and other forces, took place at Tenby, South Wales in

-"Jantzen".
-As part of the preparation for
+July/August 1943 in Exercise "Jantzen".
+As part of the

-landings, "Jantzen" meant "dumb"
+Normandy landings, "Jantzen" meant "dumb" Thames River

-around Lands End and across the
+around Land’s End and across the

 Bristol Channel under their own power.
 They subsequently